AlexRBaker/ScaffoldM/README.md

-# scaffoldm
+# ScaffoldM

-Coverage-based scaffolder
+A coverage-based scaffolder which uses a probabilistic distance measurements to compare contigs.

 ## Overview

 ## Installation

-Comming soon...
+Coming soon...

 ## Example usage